missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 MissouriCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MissouriCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Missouri?
+What is a Tort Case, and What Does It Involve in Missouri?

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused of.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+These sites operate independently of government sources and are not sponsored by government agencies.
+Thus, the accuracy and validity of these records may not be guaranteed.

 What is Missouri Tort Law?

-Tort Law is a subsection of Missouri Revisor Statutes that deal with a party’s civil violations against another, entitling the victim to a claim which should not exceed $300,000.
+Tort Law is a subsection of Missouri Revisor Statutes that deals with a party’s civil violations against another, entitling the victim to a claim which should not exceed $300,000.
 The laws, in chapter 537, allow individuals to file formal lawsuits against state entities within six months of the alleged injury.

 What Kinds of Cases are Covered by Tort Law in Missouri?

-- Personal injury involving medical malpractice, product liability, or healthcare
+• Personal injury involving medical malpractice, product liability, or healthcare

-- Cases involving motor vehicle product liability
+• Cases involving motor vehicle product liability

-- Airplane product liability
+• Airplane product liability

-- Assault, Libel, and Slander
+• Assault, Libel, and Slander

 What are the Differences Between Criminal Law and Tort Law in Missouri?